jkulton/www/README.md

 The easiest way to install `www` is with `go install`.
 Please have Go installed and `$GOPATH/bin` in your `$PATH`

-(If you'd rather build the binary manually you can clone the repo and `go build` directly)
+(If you'd rather build manually please clone the repo and `go build` directly)

 1. Install
 ```sh